petrosvisconte/vim-configuration/README.md

 - dark
 - light
 ### Vim colorschemes:
-Sets the overall colorscheme in vim
+Sets the overall colorscheme in vim.
+All provided colorschemes are 256-color compatible

 - badwolf
 - goodwolf